ricmua/ros_tkinter_spheres_environment_gui/doc/markdown/testing.md

 ## Testing

-A number of unit, integration, and/or regression tests are included in this package, as recommended in the [ROS2 Developer Guide].
+A number of unit, integration, and/or regression tests are included in this repository, as recommended in the [ROS2 Developer Guide].
 All tests should be invoked from within a [configured ROS2 environment].
 The ROS2 package must be [installed](doc/markdown/installation.md) before attempting to run tests.
 Testing can be initiated via [colcon].